A Microscopic Lattice for Two-dimensional Dipolar Excitons

 In the following we discuss experiments where dipolar excitons were optically injected in the lattice potential.
-For that, we used a \SI{100}{\nano\second} long laser excitation pulse repeated at \SI{1.5}{\mega\Hz} and tuned at the resonance energy of the direct excitons transition of the two quantum wells.
-Thus, we inject electrons and holes in both quantum wells, dipolar excitons being formed once carriers have tunnelled towards their minimum energy states located in each layer.
-At a variable delay to the termination of the loading laser pulse, we analysed the energy of the photoluminescence (PL) radiated by dipolar excitons.
+For that, we used a \SI{100}{\nano\second} long laser excitation pulse repeated at \SI{1.5}{\mega\Hz} and tuned at the resonance energy of the direct exciton transition of the two quantum wells, i.e. at 1.574 eV.
+Thus, we inject electrons and holes directly in both quantum wells, dipolar excitons being formed once carriers have tunnelled towards their minimum energy states located in each layer.
+Note that our laser excitation is set with an average intensity equal to 1.5 $\mu$W and focussed down to 5 $\mu$m at the center of the lattice device.
+At a variable delay to the termination of the loading laser pulse, we analyse the energy of the photoluminescence (PL) radiated by dipolar excitons.
 Thus, we quantify the exciton density and the strength of their electrostatic confinement.
 Indeed, the photoluminescence energy scales like $E_t$(\textbf{r})+$u_0n$(\textbf{r}) where the second term reflects the strength of repulsive dipolar interactions between excitons.
 These lead to a blueshift of the photoluminescence energy, $u_0n$ being of the order of \SI{1}{\milli\eV} when $n$ is about \SI{3e10}{\per\square\centi\meter} \cite{Ivanov_2010,Rapaport_2009,Schindler_2008}.
 Depending on the delay to the optical loading pulse, the photoluminescence energy maps then the tradeoff between profile of the confining potential and the strength of dipolar repulsions.